Victoradukwu/autoticket-frontend/README.md

 # AutoticketFrontend

 This project is the frontend implementation of the Autoticket API, built with Angular.
 To access the application, use this link: https://autoticket-client.herokuapp.com/.
+The features of this application are as enumerated in the API project: https://github.com/Victoradukwu/AutoTicket .

 ## Development server